1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 What is a hyperplastic polyp?

-Can a hyperplastic polyp turn into cancer?
+Have you heard of a hyperplastic polyp eventuating into cancer?

-Can hyperplastic polyps form in the stomach?
+Is there hyperplastic polyps of the stomach?

 Related Blogs